mykeyma3/aestimor_updates/blog/posts/Roadmap_2025.md

 Current Participation Options
 To follow or engage with development:
-Join the waitlist (role or intended use case may be submitted optionally) Submit questions or feedback via the contact form Monitor the Updates page; RSS support is forthcoming
+Join the waitlist (role or intended use case may be submitted optionally) Submit questions or feedback via info@aestimor.com Monitor the Updates page; RSS support is forthcoming

 Disclaimer